petedejoy/documentation/v2/clickstream/destinations/bing-ads.md

 ![bing-ads4](../../../images/bing-ads4.png)

-Now, just click on `Create Destination` to activate your pipeline.
+Now, just click on `Save` to activate your pipeline.

 That's it!
 Get ready for insights.